 Some difficult choices were necessary to pursue a strategy that now sees big investments in digital multimedia, while valuing the paper side of the business and preserving what makes Lonely Planet guides so successful – the special chemistry that makes the reader feel as if a knowledgeable friend is advising them on which restaurant has the best noodles in Shanghai… or the best beach in Thailand… or the best place to stay in Salvador da Bahia, Brazil.

-At the end of 2016, Lonely Planet announced a 6.7 per cent increase in sales (ON 2015) and a remarkable 63 per cent increase in net profits (ON 2015).
-(ARE THESE NUMBERS YEAR-ON-YEAR, RATHER THAN SINCE THE OWNERSHIP CHANGE) A huge portion of this revenue comes from digital products, proving that the decision to put a digital native at the head of a traditional paper-based company has paid dividends.
+At the end of 2016, Lonely Planet announced a 6.7 per cent increase in sales and a remarkable 63 per cent increase in net profits.
+A huge portion of this revenue comes from digital products, proving that the decision to put a digital native at the head of a traditional paper-based company has paid dividends.

 At an age when his peers are generally establishing themselves in their chosen careers, Houghton – who luckily comes from a family with a background in aviation – travelled round the world three times in two weeks after taking the job so he could meet the many Lonely Planet employees scattered around the globe.